barsdeveloper/tree-ds/README.md

     #include <TreeDS/tree.hpp>

 ## Example
-Here's a small example of utilization, for a more complete reference look at html doxygen-produced documentation.
+Here's a small example of utilization, for a more complete reference look at html doxygen-produced documentation (./html/index.html).
+You can merge and compile the code snippets.

 ```c++
 #include <string>